 '''

-env = Environment(LINKCOM="my_linker $LIBDIRFLAGS $LIBFLAGS -0 $TARGET $SOURCE")
+env = Environment(LINKCOM="my linker $ LIBDIRFLAGS $ LIBFLAGS -o $TARGET $SOURCE")

 '''

 LIBPREFIX

 The prefix used for (static) library file names.
 A default value is set for each platform (posix, win32, os2, etc.), but the value is overridden by individual tools (ar, mslib, sgiar, sunar, tlib, etc.) to reflect the names of the libraries they create.